Earth Regeneration Fund

 The Legacy Project is leading work in the GTB, using bioregional and intergenerational dynamics for ecopsychosocial wellbeing.
 This includes establishing a Bioregional Learning Center and bringing together a portfolio of projects for social and ecological regeneration.

-We're currently seeking funders, investors, and partnerships for a bioregional funding ecosystem that serves the bioregion as a whole.
+We're currently seeking funders, investors, and partnerships for a Bioregional Funding Ecosystem that serves the bioregion as a whole.
 The portfolio of projects includes supporting the educational work of the Bioregional Learning Center; social regeneration through schools and healthcare; restoration of forests, grasslands, and wetlands; supporting soil health and regenerative agriculture; increasing food security; and developing a GeoAI (Geospatial Artificial Intelligence) project that can be used to map and monitor regeneration work across the entire bioregion.

 Northern Andes Regeneration Fund